-- Percutaneous coronary intervention (PCI): This minimally-invasive procedure involves threading a catheter fitted with a device (such as a stent, balloon, or grinding instrument) from a small incision (in the groin or arm) to the problem site in the heart in order to open the blockage and restoring adequate blood flow.
+- Percutaneous coronary intervention (PCI): To perform a PCI, a catheter fitted with a device (like a stent or balloon) is threaded from a small incision in the groin or arm to the problem site in the heart.
+At the heart, the device opens the blockage and restores adequate blood flow.